AninditaBasu/writing-technically/docs/words-swagger.md

 >
 > What, a play toward?
 I’ll be an auditor,
 >
-> An actor too perhaps, if I see cause. [^midsummer]
+> An actor too perhaps, if I see cause.

-[^midsummer]: From William Shakespeare's A Midsummer Nights Dream.
+>
+> -- Shakespeare, William.
+"A Midsummer Night's Dream".

 ## Notes